-Everyone granted access to UvAnet must abide by the ICT code of conduct described above, which was drawn up by the UvA Board and which forms an integral part of the UvAnet Regulations.
+Everyone granted access to UvAnet must abide by the ICT code of conduct described below, which was drawn up by the UvA Board.

 Violation of one or more of the rules in this code of conduct may result in the user being denied access to UvAnet for a period determined by or on behalf of the Board.
 This period will be no longer than one year.
 The period may be extended in the event of repeated violations.

 Access codes are strictly for personal use, and may not be lent out to others.

 There is no need to lend out your access code to fellow students or colleagues: they have been issued their own access codes.

 For example, choose a password made up of the first letters of a sentence you find easy to remember, and change one or two letters into characters.
 ‘I hardly ever eat cabbage anymore' would then become Ihe!ca. Keep in mind that specially designed software can be used to find out your password by means of password guessing if you choose anything obvious.
 Your username and password must always be different.

 Read our tips for creating a secure password.

 Saving your data on the server will limit damage to your files in the event of a major incident: backups are made of all files you save on the server, which is more effectively protected against viruses and other threats than your own computer.

 Never engage in hacking, cracking, spoofing, defacing, cross-site scripting, portscans, sniffing and denial of service attacks.